-- Structural improvements to the drainage network to enhance volume capacity and water quality protection improvements are limited by lack of dedicated funding that would allow for a proactive maintenance and operations plan.
+- 1. Structural improvements to the drainage network to enhance volume capacity and water quality protection improvements are limited by lack of dedicated funding that would allow for a proactive maintenance and operations plan.
 Recent acquisition of asset management software will provide a method to identify priority improvements as well as create tools to do long-range rehabilitation planning for the system.
 The following are example of improvements needed to the system. - a.
-Reduce erosion in swales where vegetation does not grow in a sustainable manner due to tree canopy and lack of sunlight.

-- b.
-Increased flood protection mitigation to reduce incidence of flooding caused by capacity constriction impacted by undersized, blocked, and/or increased storm event intensity and duration.
+Reduce erosion in swales where vegetation does not grow in a sustainable manner due to tree canopy and lack of sunlight. - b.
+Increased flood protection mitigation to reduce incidence of flooding caused by capacity constriction and increased storm event intensity and duration.
 Some localized flooding occurs; however, certain areas are more prone to heavy flooding and were the subject of the last stormwater Master Plan update.
 Such flooding may create safety risks for First Responders as well as general public traffic.
-In the photo to the left, 83rd Place is in an active flood condition with vegetative debris adding to the constriction within the drainage system. - c.
-Reduce performance deficiencies in the drainage network that are currently addressed as funds are made available.
-Additional resources will reduce overall costs by addressing deficiencies in a timely manner.
+In the photo to the left, Northwest 166th Terrace is in an active flood condition with vegetative debris adding to the constriction within the drainage system.